Chronic disease is the biggest healthcare challenge we face today—by a long shot.

 The future is already here

 The good news—both for patients and practitioners—is that this future has already arrived.
-The new model I’ve described above is one that hundreds of clinics across the country (including my own clinic, CCFM) have begun to implement.
+The new model I’ve described above is already being implemented across the country—including at the California Center for Functional Medicine (CCFM).

 But as you might expect, there’s a lot more to this story.
 And that’s exactly why it’s the subject of my book, Unconventional Medicine: Join the Revolution to Reinvent Healthcare, Reverse Chronic Disease, and Create a Practice You Love.

 The book goes into more depth on why conventional medicine has failed to address the chronic disease epidemic.
 But more importantly, it outlines why the Functional Medicine approach is a solution that has the potential not only to prevent and reverse chronic disease, but also to reinvent the healthcare system in a way that satisfies the needs of both clinicians/practitioners and patients.

 Although the book is primarily written for those currently working or considering working in healthcare, it’s also intended for people in the general population who are interested in Functional Medicine, ancestral health (i.e., “genetically aligned, species-appropriate diet and lifestyle”), innovation, and even revolution in healthcare and playing some role—however small—in helping to co-create the future of medicine.